MarkXCloud/MarkXCloud/README.md

 - 👋 Hi, I’m @MarkXCloud
 - 👀 I’m interested in pattern recognition and deep learning.
-These are my main topics of my PhD duration.
+These are my main topics of my PhD at 🇨🇳 [Chinese Academic of Science Institution of Automation](www.ia.cas.cn).
-- 🌱 I’m currently deep learning theory.
+- 🌱 I’m currently research on few-shot learning and object detection.
 - 💞️ I’m looking to collaborate on building and designing a brand-new network architecture to perform SOTA.
-- 📫 How to reach me :my QQ🐧: 1348131731
+- 📫 How to contact me :my QQ🐧: 1348131731

 <!---
 MarkXCloud/MarkXCloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.